gwibbelsman/CSC301Spr2019/Unit2/Day2Lab.md

 1. Suppose we are interested in extreme minority official languages.
 These are official languages that are officially sanctioned by the government but have less than 10% of the population speaking them.
 Write a SQL query to show the language, the country code, and the percentage.
 Only show official languages.
 1. CHALLENGE: How old is this data?
 How can you use the data values themselves to reveal the age of the data set?
 (Hint: who is the US president?)
 Can you write a query to help prove your hypothesis about the age of the data?
 ## What to Turn In
-* Paste in your SQL answers in the ```Day2``` lab assignment area on Moodle.
-(You may also create a text file of the answers if you'd like to save it for your own use.)
+* Paste in your SQL answers in the ```Day2``` lab assignment area on Moodle, or upload your text file of the answers.
+Text files MUST have a .txt file extension.
 * Turn in as much as you were able to do.
-* You can finish the rest on your own time so that you stay in sync with the rest of the class.
+* You can finish the rest on your own time - no need to turn it in - so that you stay in sync with the rest of the class.